jackcooperdev/CauldronDocs/pages/engine/controllers/library.md

 This function verifies / downloads the required libraries to the user system.

-It requires the following parameters
+It requires the following parameters:

-- libraryData: An array of the libraries included in this installation (found in spec.
++ `libraryData`: An array of the libraries included in this installation (found in spec.
 Libraries in the main manifest).
-- versionData: An object of information about the version (found under versionData in the main manifest)
++ `versionData`: An object of information about the version (found under versionData in the main manifest)
-- manifestID - Game Version
++ `manifestID`: Game Version

-On completion, the function will return the array of libraries.
-(To be used in later functions).
+On completion, the function will return the array of library paths.
+(To be used in launch).